vermenea/vermenea/README.md

 # Welcome to My profile 👋

-I'm ***Natalia***, Biologist, programming and compSCI enthusiast.
+I'm ***Natalia***, Biologist and compSCI enthusiast.
 I started my coding journey 3 months ago (1.08.2023) and my goal is to land my first job in a year 🚀

 ## My Stack